 From the Lai King area, you can have an excellent view of the Kwai Tsing Container Terminals, the world's busiest container terminals.
 You leave MTR Lai King Station and walk straight along Lai King Hill Road until you see the Salvation Army Winifred Mary Cheung Morning Hope School.
 You will get a great view of the Terminals.

 Kwai Chung and Tsing Yi have nine terminals.
-In 2011, Hong Kong has been ranked as the third busiest container port in the world, with a total annual throughput of 24.38 million container units.
+In 2014, Hong Kong has been ranked as the fourth busiest container port in the world, with a total annual throughput of 22.226 million container units.

 Wo Yi Hop Road Golf Driving Range